 - Language Equals Thought: Their strange language leads to the people of Tlön developing a philosophy similar to Berkeleyan idealism, but without his benevolent God.

-- Post-Modernism: The last few paragraphs give away that the story is basically a rant against dogmatic, self-complete "grand narratives" like Nazism or communism that purport to explain everything in the world but only end up explaining themselves.
+- Postmodernism: The last few paragraphs give away that the story is basically a rant against dogmatic, self-complete "grand narratives" like Nazism or communism that purport to explain everything in the world but only end up explaining themselves.
 The story was written during the onset of World War II, which means it actually predates postmodernism proper.

-- Starfish Language: The languages of Tlön have no nouns but only verbs or adjectives, reflecting the philosophy of its speakers (they see the world not as a set of objects with continuity in time, but a succession of events and transitory qualities).
+- Starfish Language: The languages of Tlön have no nouns but only verbs and adjectives, reflecting the philosophy of its speakers (they see the world not as a set of objects with continuity in time, but a succession of events and transitory qualities).
 The phrase "The moon rose above the river" is translated into Tlönian as Hlör u fang axaxaxas mlö, which approximates to "Upward behind the onstreaming it mooned."

 - Unreliable Narrator: Conversed.
-The story begins with the narrator and his friend discussing how one might write a novel with an narrator so subtly unreliable that only a few perceptive readers would discover the truth.
+The story begins with the narrator and his friend discussing how one might write a novel with a narrator so subtly unreliable that only a few perceptive readers would discover the truth.